-- Mandatory Direct deposit.
+Mandatory Direct deposit.

   - Extensive on-line training options.
-In-person training and professional conferences are available, funds permitting, some are offered at out-of-state locations.
+Travel for in-person training and professional conferences are available, funds permitting.

   - Federal court employees can pursue an on-line certificate and degree programs in judicial administration through Michigan State University, partially subsidized, funds permitting.

   - Federal court employees can join at their expense the Federal Court Clerks Association, a national, professional court organization founded in 1922.

   To be assured consideration, please submit a resume, the names of at least three references (at least two professional and one personal), copies of required professional certificates, and a completed application (visit the court’s website at www.cacd.uscourts.gov to download the job application.
 Please fill out the application completely and submit it to: Apply_CACD@cacd.uscourts.gov.
 INCOMPLETE submissions may not be considered.
 E-mail documents must be in WordPerfect, Word, or PDF format.
 Zip files and faxes will not be accepted.
 You may also mail in your completed packet (resume, references, required professional certificates, and application) to: United States District Court, Human Resources Department, 312 N. Spring Street, Room 535, Los Angeles, CA 90012.
 Refer to: Vacancy number 16-06.
 Due to the volume of applications received, the court will only communicate with those individuals who will be tested or interviewed.
 Applicants scheduled to test or interview should advise the Human Resources staff if any accommodation will be necessary.

   The Federal Judiciary is an Equal Employment Opportunity Employer